IBM/gWhisper/README.md

 Execute `gwhisper --help` or click [here](doc/Usage.txt) to get detailed information and examples on how to use the tool.

-__IMPORTANT:__ Do not forget to source or install the `complete.bash` or `complete.fish` file.
-Otherwise tab-completion will not work.
-See [build](#build) or [install](#install) for details.

 Quick links:
 - [Manual](doc/Usage.txt)
 - [Project scope](PROJECT_SCOPE.md)
 - [Contributing](CONTRIBUTING.md)
 - [Technical Documentation for Developers](doc/Developer.md)

-## Examples and Test-Server
-Every element except the hostname in the following example CLI invocations can be tab-completed in the fish or bash shell.

-Simple example of an unary RPC with only one field in the request message:

-    gwhisper exampledomain.org bakery orderCookies amount=5

-Nested arguments (the config field contains a sub-message):

-    gwhisper exampledomain.org bakery orderCookies config=:chocolate=true smarties=false: amount=5

-IPv6 address and explicit TCP port with an enum typed field:

-    gwhisper [2001:db8::2:1]:50059 bakery orderCookies type=ChunkyStyle amount=0x7

-Feel free to use the _Test-Server_ shipped with gWhisper and try out gWhisper on your own.
-It is located in `build/testServer` and implements example RPCs which cover almost the complete gRPC and protocol buffers function set.

 ## Download